leiradel/ddlt/README.md

 Optionally, the table can have these fields:

+* `startline`: the starting line for the source code, useful for creating a lexer from a freeform block.
+Defaults to 1 if not given.
 * `keywords`: an array of valid keywords, which will then be returned instead of the generic `<id>` token.

 The resulting object only has one method, `next`.
 It takes a table where the information of the next produced token is stored: